Sports in Philadelphia: Racing

-Philadelphia does not currently host any professional automobile racing, but Philadelphia is in close proximity to Dover International Speedway, Pocono Raceway, and Bridgeport Speedway.
+Philadelphia does not currently host any professional automobile racing, but Philadelphia is in close proximity to Dover Motor Speedway, Pocono Raceway, and Bridgeport Motorsports Park, the latter of which is located right across the Delaware River from Philadelphia.
 Defunct racing facilities in the area include Trenton Speedway, Langhorne Speedway, Nazareth Speedway, and Flemington Speedway.
 Midget car racing was popular during the 1930s and 1940s; the two major tracks were Yellow Jacket Speedway, which closed in 1950, and National Speedway, which closed during World War II as a result of fuel rationing.
 Races were sanctioned by the American Automobile Association.
 In 2005, the Champ Car World Series negotiated with the city to organize a race, but no agreement was reached.
 Philadelphia has produced multiple winners of the Indianapolis 500, including Pete DePaolo, Kelly Petillo, and Bill Holland.
 Other notable drivers from Philadelphia include Skip Barber, Al Holbert, Spencer Wishart, and Kirk Shelmerdine.
 Mario Andretti and other members of the Andretti family live in nearby Bethlehem, Pennsylvania.

 Horse racing became popular in Philadelphia in the mid-1700s, and successful horses continue to be bred in the Philadelphia area.
 William Penn, the founder of Philadelphia and Pennsylvania, reportedly raced his horses down the streets of Philadelphia.
 Man o' War, owned by Philadelphia-area businessman Samuel D. Riddle was named the horse of the century by The Blood-Horse magazine.
 Riddle also owned Triple Crown-winning horse War Admiral.
 In 2004, Smarty Jones, who was bred in the Philadelphia area, won the Kentucky Derby and the Preakness Stakes.
 Other horses with ties to the area include Afleet Alex, Barbaro, Hard Spun, and Lil E. Tee.
 Parx Casino and Racing hosts numerous horse races, including the Pennsylvania Derby, the Cotillion Handicap, and the Greenwood Cup Stakes.
 The Atlantic City Race Course also hosts horse racing.

+Cycling

 The Manayunk area of the city was home to the annual Philadelphia International Championship bike race, which ran from 1985 to 2016.
 The main feature of the race was the "Manayunk Wall", an inclined street including all of Levering Avenue and a few blocks of Lyceum Avenue.
 The race may have helped promote a local economic revival, and cycling is a prominent theme of many of the shops and restaurants in the area.
 The women's Liberty Classic was held at the same time and over the same course.